Why don’t they try branding supermarkets

-Why then, is the supermarket category so stale and delinquent in its own space?
+Why is the supermarket category so stale and delinquent in its own space?
 It is not because they lack talented people or smart planners.
 It is because they have bought into an old and stale idea of brand.
-Even if they think they have been branding supermarkets.
+Even if they think they have been branding supermarkets, they’re not.

 They have come to believe that they can differentiate themselves from the competitive set by restating generic category descriptions like fresh, quality, selection and fair prices.

-They think they can OWN a position that is the providence of the entire category… like, “the beef people.”
+They think they can OWN a position that is the providence of the entire category.